The most powerful current in the world's oceans. Which current in the Zusha River is fast or slow Antarctic Circumpolar Current

 8. Human use of the river for city water supply

 Table 2.
-Description of Moscow - the river
+Description of Moscow - rivers

 Description plan Basic information